agustinfitipaldi/popup-search/readme.md

 - `Alt + 2`: Search with Oxford English Dictionary
 - `Alt + 3`: Search with Webster's 1913
 - `Alt + S`: Popup Search Selector

+Note:
+If you don't like 1,2,3, or S, you can change them rather quickly but you need to modify both the code and the manifest.

 ## Configuration